luxbyanka/my-snippets/README.md

 ### Export stuff for .net Core, Java and NPM

-To force NPM to install all its crap in a user defined dir:
+To force *npm* to install all its crap in a user defined dir:

-Go to `~`, open `.zshrc` or `.zprofile` and add the following:
+Go to `~`, open `.zshrc` or `.zprofile` file using a text editor and add the following lines:

 ```shell
 npm config set prefix '~/.npm-global'